PamCai/PamCai.github.io/_publications/2022-paper-number-7.md

 ref-4-link:
 ---

-: This paper experimentally validates the brachiation model using a biopolymer-based dynamic polymer system.
+<span style="font-size:16px;">This paper experimentally validates the brachiation model using a biopolymer-based dynamic polymer system.</span>